-The following is the text of the homily of Deacon John V. Sebastian at St. in St. John the Evangelist Church in Naples, Florida on Veterans Day, November 11.
+The following is the text of the homily of Deacon John V. Sebastian at St. John the Evangelist Church in Naples, Florida on Veterans Day, November 11.
 Deacon John, a veteran himself, honors his fellow veterans and relates their patriotism to Wokism which is attempting to rewrite American history.

 To view Deacon Sebastian’s acclaimed and extensively forwarded Veteran’s Day Homily go to https://vimeo.com/644775850.
 To skip the entrance procession of the Knights of Columbus, music, the colors, and the beginning of Mass, go directly to the 42 minute mark for his reading of the Psalm and the Gospel.
 His 8 minute homily begins at the 46 minute mark.